 Allotment paths, a simple duckboard design

-Over the last four years i’ve tried various designs of paths and these have been the most successful.
+Over the last four years i’ve tried various ways of creating paths and this design has been the most successful.
 Yes you’ve guessed it they are made from pallets.
 They are easy to make with a few basic tools as well as being easy to put down and just as importantly easy to pull up.
 You get x2 sections of duckboard per pallet.
 15″ to 16″ inches seems to be the optimal width in my opinion, just wide enough without being to weak.
 This 15-16 inch width luckily also seems to be the average width between struts on pallets.

 This is by far the quickest build of all of my designs, Watch Bernie with his one minute build impressive.
 But cleverly these duckboards have a dual role.
 Not only is it a path but it is also leaf wormery.
-By digging a shallow trench for the duckboard to sit it you are making use of that top 3 inches to add to your mounded beds, that would have gone to wast under the duckboard.
+By digging a shallow trench for the duckboard to sit in you are making use of this 3 inches of top soil to add to your mounded beds, that would have gone to waste under the duckboard.

 ** You will notice that the slats are extended by an inch over on one edge of the duckboard.
 The reason being is that it holds in place the Block Paving brick edging.